 True mindfulness is raising your conscious awareness to what’s true and real.

 The mark of a healthy mind is to accept the truth, no matter how bad.
-Even if it means questioning some old beliefs that you thought were true.

 It’s not comfortable for the ego, and it isn’t meant to be.